HL7/fhir/guides/daf2/pages/_includes/daf-core-condition-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One Identification of the problem or health concern in `Condition.code`which has an [extensible](http://hl7-fhir.github.io/terminologies.html#extensible) binding to:
-    -   [Problem Value Set] value set.
-1. One patient reference in `Condition.patient`
 1. Conditionally One clinical status in `Condition.clinicalStatus`
     -   [Invariants]
         -   required if `Condition.verificationStatus != ‘entered-in-error‘`